Master's Programme in Egyptology

 The Department of Archaeology and Ancient History at Uppsala University strives for excellence in its teaching and research and is currently ranked in the top 100 universities worldwide in the subject of Archaeology (QS World University Rankings 2022).

-The programme leads to a Master of Arts (120 credits) with Egyptology as the main field of study.
-It is also possible to graduate after one academic year with a Master of Arts (60 credits).
+The programme leads to the degree of Master of Arts (120 credits) with Egyptology as the main field of study.
+After one year of study, it is possible to obtain a degree of Master of Arts (60 credits).

 The programme includes mandatory courses equivalent to 75 credits and thesis work equivalent to 30 credits within the discipline of Egyptology.
 You also take elective courses equivalent to up to 15 credits.